Places, place names, and structures on Mar Lodge Estate

 Mar Lodge Estate is the largest remnant of the ancient Earldom of Mar in Aberdeenshire, Scotland and is now owned by the National Trust for Scotland.

 Allanaquoich

 A locality on the east bank of the Quoich Water close to its confluence with the River Dee.

 Altanour Lodge

 A ruined hunting lodge (pronounced like Altan Ower), at the head of Glen Ey (southern-end), in a small plantation of spruce and larch.

 Named from the nearby stream Alltan Odhar - dun streamlet (Watson 1975).

-A landrover road runs between Altanour Lodge and the public road at Inverey.
+A four-wheel drive road runs between Altanour Lodge and the public road at Inverey.

 Am Beitheachan

 A locality (pronounced like be-a-chan) in Glen Quoich upstream of where the Dubh Ghleann joins it near the foot of Beinn a' Bhùird - the little birch place - (Watson 1975).